Jeffe747/VSCode-AI-Customization-Visualizer/Progress.md

 # Tasks

+# Done
+- The cogwheel icon for the 'settings-menu' is much more clean.
+Reuse the icon for the sub-agent nodes.
+- Gemini has done some code review.
+Address the two points outlined:
+1. Testing coverage: The parsing logic inside mapper.ts and extension.ts involves heavy object manipulation (e.g., normalizeObject, parsing handoffs).
+Ensuring comprehensive unit tests exist in the test directory for these utilities is critical.
+2. Error Handling: catch { return undefined } blocks exist in file readers.
+Consider logging errors to a dedicated VS Code Output Channel to assist with debugging malformed frontmatter.
+- In your implementation of the last step, you change some default colors.
+Please return them to their original colors.
+- Reviewed the project folder as a VSCode Extension Expert.
 - In the settings popup.
 Add a color picker section.
 Make handles for picking the colors of all the different visualizations/nodes/marks/icons and so on.
 Rename it from "Activity bar settings" to 'Extenstion Settings'.
 Also make the dialog larger to accomdate the new fields.
 - Act as a UI expert and give the settings dialog a pass.

-# Done
 - If i press 'open file' the file opens.
 That is good.
 If i try to reopen a already open file, it needs to move focus to that file.
 - Make the settings auto-save, so they persist.
 - Cut the settings in two.
 One for the view in the activity bar, and one for the window mode.